 Eating and drinking in public, and littering are ill-mannered.
 Please refrain from disposing of cigarette buts.
 Portable ashtrays can be bought at any convenience store or 100 Yen store in Japan.

 Yes, there a supermarket in Hirafu.
 It is located in the Hirafu 188 building on Hirafu-zaka street.
 Besides this supermarket there are two convenience stores with one being open 24 hours.

 Japan uses 100 Volts.
 The outlets/power points use two-pronged plugs.
 If your electronics or adapters show they can run at 100 Volts everything should be all right.

 Can I eat western food in Japan?

 There are many western dining options in the bigger cities of Japan.
-You will be surprised with some of the Japanese food as it is very similar to western food!
-In Niseko there is a good mix of international and domestic dining options.
+You will be surprised with some Japanese food as it is very similar to western food!
+In Niseko, there is a good mix of international and domestic dining options.